google/libphonenumber/FALSEHOODS.md

     Old phone numbers are recycled and get reassigned to other people.

+1.  **Phone numbers that are valid today will always be valid.
+Phone numbers of a certain type today (e.g., mobile) will never be reassigned to another type.**

+    A phone number which connects today may be disconnected tomorrow.
+A number which is free to call today may cost money to call tomorrow.
+The phone company may decide to expand the range of available phone numbers by inserting a digit into an existing number.

+    **Tip:** Don’t store properties for a phone number such as validity or type.
+Check this information again from the library when you need it.

 1.  **Each country calling code corresponds to exactly one country**

     The USA, Canada, and several Caribbean islands share the country calling